Planning for Sustainability

 The best way to ensure your disparities intervention will be sustainable is to plan for sustainability from the start.

-Sustainability may feel like the last step of your plan to reduce disparities: let’s start something, then we’ll figure out how to keep it going.
+Sustainability may feel like the last step of your plan to reduce disparities: "let’s start something, then we’ll figure out how to keep it going."
 This is a common mistake.

 Build a strong culture of equity.
 If your organization has a general commitment to equity, and is willing to prioritize equity activities, it will be easier to get the resources you need to start and sustain your intervention, such as funding and protected time.

 Get patients’ buy-in.
 For many ambulatory quality improvement activities, the success of the project relies on the patient’s active role in managing his or her condition: getting buy-in from patients is often critical to the intervention.
-In addition, if patients buy-in to your program, it will influence their willingness to pay for services related to the initiative—and that will impact the financial feasibility of the program.
+Additionally, if patients buy-in to your program, it may influence their willingness to pay for services related to the initiative—and that will impact the financial feasibility of the program.
 For example, if patients don’t buy-in to meeting with a diabetes educator, they may not be willing to go if a co-pay is required.

 Collect data to make your case.
 A sound investment is based on sound data.
 Think carefully about what your leadership (or a funding agency) will want to know when you ask for resources.
 Design your intervention so you can collect that data, and practice collecting it when you pilot-test.

 HOW DO WE DO THAT?
 Understanding how to collect data and measure change is covered in Step 6 of the Road Map.
 Be sure to talk to stakeholders about the kinds of results you expect when.
 For example, you’re likely to see changes in process measures before health outcomes improve.
 Or, you may see patient satisfaction drop temporarily as their expectations increase; this is a natural part of raising standards in an organization and satisfaction scores often improve again over time.
 Prepare your stakeholders for these kinds of changes so they aren't viewed as failure.